 - Viscose is the third most used fabric in the clothing industry so, although it starts with a natural material, the sheer amount of it used has a big impact on the environment.

-- The process of making viscose is high in chemicals, water and energy.
+- The process of making viscose is high in the use of chemicals, water and energy.
 One notable chemical that is used in the manufacturing is Carbon Disulphide, which is an incredibly toxic chemical and it’s linked to many serious illnesses amongst workers.

 - This fabric has links to large areas of deforestation as space is made for the correct trees to be grown.
 It has also been estimated that 30% of the wood used for the fashion industry was from endangered woodland.